21f3002975/21f3002975.github.io/index.md

 Compare that to a physical book fair, where if you pick a book and take it home, it's no longer on the shelf.
 The remaining options shrink after each selection—that's **without replacement**.

-Answering these two questions on order and repitition yields 4 separate categories of counting,
+Answering these two questions on order and repitition yields 4 separate categories of counting problems,

 | Model | Replacement | Order Matters | Example |